KidPluto/SpringAutowire/README.md

 ````
 * Dependency checking (skipping this one for now)

-* @Qualifier annotation - not working, colors not changing
+* @Qualifier annotation
+  * This example is not **working**, the colors are not changing.
+The Qaulifier annotation is not successfully having the new bean injected.
 ````xml
     <bean id="differentColors" class="Color">
         <property name="baseColor" value="yellow" />